winterknight1337/Gaia/README.md

 Some items in this tool uses a `.env` file.
 You may either pre-fill the values by copying `.env-template` to `.env` and manually filling them in, or you may specify them in the CLI and Gaia will populate it into the relevant section automatically.
 The idea here was to prevent the need to endlessly copy-paste some of the more tedious parts of the CLI like API keys.
 The variables placed in `.env` should rarely change.
 The names given in `.env` will either closely or exactly match the value given on the CLI.

 # Acknowledgements
-I want to give a shout out to [@its-a-feature](https://github.com/its-a-feature) for his work creating and mainting Mythic and it's libraries that I use in this project.
+I want to give a shout out to [@its-a-feature](https://github.com/its-a-feature) for his work creating and mainting Mythic, it's libraries, and providing support for this project.
-I'd like to give another shout out to [@BlaiseOfGlory](https://github.com/BlaiseOfGlory) for giving me some tips on where to start on the project.
+I'd like to give another shout out to [@BlaiseOfGlory](https://github.com/BlaiseOfGlory) for giving me some tips on where to start.
 Next, [@elreydetoda](https://github.com/elreydetoda) and [@AGrapplerNamedSam](https://github.com/AGrapplerNamedSam) for helping me test pre-release versions of Gaia.
 Having both a Specter's and a student's perspective for the project was extremely helpful!
 Last but not least @leidy-tector and the greater SpecterOps team for enabling and encouraging me to work on this!